EmoInfer/EmoInfer/README.md

 * After emotion extraction, a file named _'extracted/extracted.csv'_ is saved in the same directory, which has the details of the emotions inferred in each frame.

-**Analysis:** _EmoInfer_ enables statistical analyses of the emotions extracted in the video(s).
-Images showing resultant graphs are saved in the head directory.
-Overall statistics of the video(s) relevant to a particular coding scheme are saved in _'{coding scheme}.png'_ and the emotion-specific results are saved in _'{coding scheme}{emotion}.png'_.
+**Analysis:** _EmoInfer_ enables statistical analyses and visualizations of the emotions extracted in the video(s).
 More details on the analyses possible are outlined in the citation below.
+* Images showing resultant graphs are saved in the head directory.
+* Overall statistics of the video(s) relevant to a particular coding scheme are saved in _'{coding scheme}.png'_.
+* Emotion-specific results are saved in _'{coding scheme}{emotion}.png'_.

 **Sequencing:** _EmoInfer_ also supports the extraction of important sequences from the inferred emotions in the video.

-# Citation
+## Citation

 If you use _EmoInfer_ in your work and/or publications, we ask you to kindly cite the following work(s).